Munawwar/Lithium/README.md

 * Li.forEach(obj [, callback, context]) - forEach on any object.
 For arrays, Array.forEach is called internally.
 * Li.uuid([len=10, hypenate=false]) - Returns a random UID with length 'len' and hyphenated if hypenate=true, as string.
-* Li.object.value(obj) - Returns all values of an object.
-Object.keys(obj) would return keys of an object.
-* Li.object.size(obj) - Returns the number of enumerable properties of the object.
 * Li.string.htmlEncode and Li.string.htmlDecode - Encodes/Decodes >,<," and &.
 * Li.format(formatString, ...) - A quick string format method